xylusthemes/import-facebook-events/README.txt

 == Description ==

 <h3>NOTICE:</h3>
->**Facebook Event Importing using API is not working as it required approved app to access API.
-Our app is in approval process till then you can Import facebook Events using Facebook .ICS file import or Event iCal URL.**
+>**You need below things to work Facebook Event Importing using API.**
 >
->**You can check documentation for how to get iCal URL or download .ics file from Facebook at [Here](http://docs.xylusthemes.com/docs/import-facebook-events/how-to-import-facebook-event-using-ical-url/)**
+>* Facebook app ([Here](http://docs.xylusthemes.com/docs/import-facebook-events/creating-facebook-application/) is how to create FB app)
+>* Your site need to HTTPS (SSL certificate)
+>* You need to mark events as interested or going on facebook to get imported
 >
+>**You can also import Facebook events using our plugin with facebook ICS URL.
+You can check the documentation for how to get iCal URL or download .ics file from Facebook at [Here](http://docs.xylusthemes.com/docs/import-facebook-events/how-to-import-facebook-event-using-ical-url/)**
+>

 <h3>Import Facebook Events into WordPress :</h3>

-Import Facebook Events allows you to import facebook events into your WordPress site automatically.
+Import Facebook Events allows you to import Facebook events into your WordPress site automatically.
 Automate your Event Marketing using Import Facebook Events plug-in.
 Import Events from Facebook Page, Facebook Event or Facebook Organizations page.
-You can schedule event import so it will be imported/syncronized automatically [Pro]
+You can schedule event import so it will be imported/synchronized automatically [Pro]

 Using This plugin you can import facebook event into below listed leading Event Management Plug-ins, which allows you to run imports from facebook right from your dashboard.
-Import Facebook Events bridges the gap between your website and your Facebook events making event management easier and it is one of the leading facebook events importer.
+Import Facebook Events bridges the gap between your website and your Facebook events making event management easier and it is one of the leading facebook events importers.

 <h3>Import Facebook Events into</h3>